Free shipping for all orders over 30 euros!

-In my last article “How to choose the right guitar pick for you in 4 steps”, I summarized the aspects you should care about and consider when deciding which plectrum to use.
+In our article “How to choose the right guitar pick”, I summarized the aspects you should care about and consider when deciding which plectrum to use.

 In this article, we will discuss the characteristics of a guitar pick we must pay attention to in order to make the playing experience much more comfortable and obtain better results.
 These aspects are not as obvious as others but are essential to get the most out of this incredible musical instrument.